Henriette Nissen-Saloman: Life

 Henriette Nissen took part in several of the yearly Gewandhaus concerts in Leipzig, singing, among others, Handel, Bach, Mozart and Spohr.
 In Leipzig she met the Danish violinist and composer Siegfried Saloman (1816−1899).
 They married in 1850 and thereafter Henriette Nissen gave up her opera career, while still continuing as a concert singer.

 Between 1859 and 1874, Nissen-Saloman worked mainly as a singing teacher at the conservatory in Saint Petersburg, where she worked from the time of the conservatory's opening.
 She became very popular and was made honorary member in several of the city's musical societies.
 Among her students were Alma Fohström (1856−1936), Ida Basilier-Magelssen (1846−1928), Anna de Belocca (1854−?) and Joséphine de Reszke (1855−1891), all of whom would later become well known.

 In 1870 Henriette Nissen-Saloman became a member of the Kungliga Musikaliska akademien (the Royal Swedish Academy of Music).
 After ending her work as a singing teacher, she focused her attention on her book of vocal instruction, which she never saw published.
 In combination with a head cold, she died suddenly in the German town of Bad Harzburg.
 She was buried in the family grave in Gothenburg.

-Henriette Nissen-Saloman went to the after world known mainly as a singing teacher.
+Henriette Nissen-Saloman is remembered by posterity mainly as a singing teacher.
 Her very solid works, Škola pěnija, L'étude du chant and Das Studium des Gesanges (1880), were given out posthumously, made print-ready by her husband in three languages.
 During 1884, the Svensk musiktidning (Swedish music journal) published parts of her writings in a Swedish translation as a series that stretched out over a whole year.
 Henriette Nissen-Saloman had a powerfully sounding mezzo-soprano voice in the lower registers, while the higher notes were thin with less colour.
 She easily sang with coloratura and embellishments.
 "Nissen is a master of fioritura, and flourishes and everything that it is called" wrote a journalist in Freja in 1843.

 This was evident as well in her vocal instruction book, and also shows that she had the fantasy and ability to adapt her exercises to each student.
 Her lessons were rich in variation and it is thought that she modelled them after García's lessons; however, Nissen-Saloman gave many more variations in her exercises.
 The work begins with an extensive explanation of how the voice functions and how singing should be studied.
 The 405-page-long section about vocalisation is very detailed and left nothing to fate.
 In the final section she shows variations and ornamentations for the roles in opera scenes from Norma, Rosina, Amina, Cinderella and Lucia.